sarastokes/h5tools-matlab/README.md

 The upside of handling dataset creating behind the scenes is that it is tricky (especially for non-numeric types) and the average user may have no reason to delve into the details of HDF5 dataset creation.
 The downside is that you lose the control of specifying your dataspace and dataset (particularly access to filtering, compression, etc.).
 If you do have special requirements for the created dataset, try MATLAB's built-in functions or the low-level library.

 How does h5tools-matlab implement the previously unsupported datatypes and ensure they are read back into MATLAB from HDF5 identically?
+The full implementation is described in the "docs" folder.
 First, once you understand HDF5 dataspaces (```H5S```), you'll find more types are supported than you initially thought, which is why dataset creation is bundled in with writing.
 Second, truly unsupported types are made possible by writing attributes to the dataset that identify the intended MATLAB data type and any additional information needed to recreate the intended data type when reading the dataset into MATLAB.
 > Disclaimer: Using attributes to support new datatypes is a workaround rather than a true solution.
-That being said... it does work (with some limitations described below).
+That being said... it does work (with some limitations described in the documentation).

 ### Reading dataset(s)